sidmonta/phonegap-angular-yeoman-ionic/README.md

 		yo angular [myapp]

-Install a helful task for _grunt_:
+Install a helpful task for _grunt_:

 		npm install grunt-angular-phonegap —save-dev

-Now we add all platforms on which we want our application works with:
+Now add all platforms on which we want our application to works with:

 		cordova platform add [platform]

 replace [platform] width _android_, _ios_, _wp7_ o _wp8_.

-Now it’s time for Ionic, you install it through _bower_:
+Now it’s time for Ionic, install it through _bower_:

 		bower install ionic —save-dev

 ### Structure of the project

-Add all plugin of _Phonegap_ that interest us.
+Add all the required plugin of _Phonegap_.

 	1.			phonegap local plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-device.git